fl4re/rest3d-new/README.md

 ## What is supported or not:
-- [x] Return server errors and warning to client
+- [x] Send server errors and warnings to client
 - Loading by URL:
 	- [x] For 'file:///'
 	- [ ] For 'http:///'